 Plan for Your Future

-Financial and estate planning often takes a back seat when life is busy.
+Financial and estate planning often take a back seat when life is busy.
 Use this quarantine time to plan for your future.

 If you’re not working with a financial planner, now is an excellent time to look for one.
 Not sure how to choose a financial planner?
-This guide from the Wall Street Journal can help.
+This guide from Forbes discusses fee-only and commission-based advisors.
+Read more about financial planners here.

 Either way, you’re likely to have financial paperwork of some kind – bank statements, insurance info, etc. Get it all organized with our pro tips.